mandelsoft/spiff/README.md

 expected to sometimes not be provided, it should be used in combination with '||' (see [below](#-a--b-)) to guarantee resolution.

-_Note:_ The dynaml grammer has been reworked to enable the usual index syntax, now.
+**Note**: The dynaml grammer has been reworked to enable the usual index syntax, now.
 Instead of `foo.bar.[1]` it is possible now to use `foo.bar[1]`.

-_Note:_ References are always within the template, and order does not matter.
+**Note**: References are always within the template or stub, and order does not matter.
 You can refer to another dynamic node and presume it's resolved, and the reference node will just eventually resolve once the dependent node resolves.

 e.g.: